protection for a predictable cost

 policyowner decide to terminate a permanent policy, the insurance

-will return to the policyowner the policy's cash surrender value.
+company will return to the policyowner the policy's cash surrender value.
 By

 that, the owner gets back a part or entire amount of premiums paid